Ponali/tetris-engine/README.md

 This frontend comes with every port of the engine, and contains a few quirks depending on the terminal emulator or the operating system you're using.

 ### Controls
-The controls are based on Tetr.IO, except for keys like Ctrl, Shift, and Alt, and the new "move to wall" keystrokes (see "Limitations").
+The controls in gameplay are based on Tetr.IO, except for keys like Ctrl, Shift, and Alt, and the new "move to wall" keystrokes (see "Limitations").

 - Left arrow key / `4`: Move left
 - Right arrow key / `6`: Move right